-Arabic is an official language of the UN.
-It is spoken natively by about 300 million people.
-In addition, it is the language of the Quran.
-About a billion Moslems around the world use Arabic in some capacity for religious purposes.
+Arabic is an official language of the United Nations.
+It is the mother tongue of about 300 million people.
+In addition, it is the language of the Qur’an.
+About a billion Muslims around the world use Arabic in some capacity for religious purposes.
 In other words, Arabic performs two functions: communicative and religious.
-Many Americans today are interested in learning Arabic, as it opens up opportunities for work in 22 countries (the members of the Arab League).
-But, most importantly, young Americans learn Arabic (among other languages) because language is the key to any cultural exchange and understating.
-In addition, Arabic is a language of a civilization.
+Many young students today are interested in learning Arabic, as it opens up opportunities for work in 22 countries (the members of the Arab League).
+But, most importantly, students in colleges and universities in the United States learn Arabic (among other languages) because language is the key to any cultural exchange and understating